 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Men with certain health and sexual health issues can benefit from doing Kegel exercises.
+People assigned male at birth (AMAB) with certain health and sexual health issues can benefit from doing Kegel exercises.
 These exercises may help you:

 To do Kegel exercises, you have to find the muscles that you need to exercise.
 There are three muscles you need to find and flex to complete a correct Kegel exercise.